Fitness motivation follows action, not the other way around. I have found this to be true over and over again. I now have come to rely on it.

 For the past few years, I’ve been doing my workouts at home using a simple and inexpensive home gym that I built.
 If you’re interested in learning more, read my article entitled, “How to Build a Simple & Inexpensive Home Gym.”

-The best technique that I discovered to get myself to get out of bed at 5:00 AM (Update: 6/10 – Now 4:00 AM.) to workout is to say to myself, “No excuses!”
+The best technique that I discovered to get myself to get out of bed at 5:00 am to workout is to say to myself, “No excuses!”
 I found that my mind would sometimes be inundated with excuses on why I shouldn’t workout that particular day, or why I should sleep instead.
 To take control of this mental tennis match, I came up with my “no excuses” mantra and it works…every time!
 It works because these two words leave no room for negotiation or debate.

 A great way to keep your fitness motivation fired up during your workout is to listen to your favorite music.
 Music with a strong beat and inspiring lyrics has the greatest impact.
-A small portable FM stereo radio, CD, or MP3 player with a belt clip or carrying case and headphones works best.
+A tiny portable FM stereo radio or MP3 player with a belt clip and headphones works best.
 This setup will allow you to play the music as loud as you want without disturbing anyone else.
 It also gives you convenient access to the controls.

 If you haven’t been into fitness before, get on-board!
 You’ll be glad you did.
 As you see results, your motivation will increase.